open-component-model/ocm/docs/reference/ocm_configfile.md

          ...
   </pre>
 - <code>oci.uploader.config.ocm.software</code>
+  WARNING: This is an experimental feature.
+Will be replaced with native local blob support in OCM in the future.

   The config type <code>oci.uploader.config.ocm.software</code> can be used to set some configurations for the implicit OCI artifact upload for OCI based OCM repositories.